 In an age where everything seems to have been explored and there is nothing new to be found, we celebrate a different way of looking at the world.
-If you're searching for miniature cities, glass flowers, books bound in human skin, gigantic flaming holes in the ground, bone churches, balancing pagodas, or homes built entirely out of paper, Atlas Obscura is where to find them.
+If you're searching for miniature cities, glass flowers, underwater restaurants, gigantic flaming holes in the ground, bone churches, balancing pagodas, or 22-million-year-old cheese caves, Atlas Obscura is where to find them.

 Our community-driven platform is the Atlas itself, a collection of more than 20,000 wondrous places around the world.
 It is a collaborative project.
 We depend on our community of explorers to help us discover amazing places and share them with the world.
-If you know of a curious place that's not already in the Atlas, let us know!
+If you know of a curious place that's not already in Atlas Obscura, we want to hear about it!

-Anyone, anywhere in the world can add a place to the Atlas.
-We rely upon your eyes and ears to learn about all the strange and amazing places we don't know.
+Anyone, anywhere in the world can contribute to Atlas Obscura.
+We rely upon your eyes and ears to learn about all the amazing places we don't know about yet.

 Get started by creating an Atlas Obscura profile.
-First, click the “JOIN” link in the menu.
+First, click the “Join” link in the main menu.
 After signing up, don't forget to add a profile photo and tell us about yourself.

-To add a place, first search the Atlas to double-check that your place has not already been added.
+To add a place, first search Atlas Obscura to double-check that your place has not already been added.
 If it has and you have more to add, simply click "Suggest an Edit” at the bottom of that place’s page.
 You can also add your photos to existing places.

-To add a new place, just click here or any of the "ADD A PLACE TO THE ATLAS" links throughout the site.
+To add a new place, click here or any of the "Add a Place" links throughout the site.

-We are looking for the most unusual, extraordinary, strange, secret, surprising, or otherwise amazing locales on the planet.
-Atlas place entries should have an element of the hidden and inspire a sense of awe and wonder—leaving you with an awestruck feeling of discovering something new.
+We are looking for the most unusual, extraordinary, strange, secret, surprising, or otherwise amazing places on the planet.
+Atlas Obscura place entries should have an element of the hidden and inspire a sense of awe and wonder—leaving you with an awestruck feeling of discovering something new.
 Submissions range in length, but always include an address or specific location, photos, and anything a visitor to the place should know.
 More details about what to include can be found below.

-These contributions don't need to be in far away, exotic locations—we love learning about strange or interesting places hidden in someone's hometown, as long as they are the secret places that only dedicated, in-the-know locals would ever find.
+These contributions don't need to be in far away, exotic locations—we love learning about strange or interesting places in big cities and small towns as much as we love remote islands and vast deserts.
+Here are some good places to start:

 Things to avoid:

 We love clear, original photos of a place’s unique or interesting aspects as well as wider shots that provide context.
-A place must have at least one good photo in order to be published, but the more the better.
+A place must have at least a few good photos in order to be published, but the more the better.

-All photos submitted to the Atlas must be legally available for use.
-If you’ve been to the place yourself, remember to include any photos you took!
+All photos submitted to Atlas Obscura must be legally available for use.
+If you’ve been to the place yourself, remember to include any photos you took.
 Otherwise, you can look for photos licensed Creative Commons (they must also be available for commercial use), in the public domain, or used with explicit permission (if you’ve secured permission from a photographer, please email a record of this permission to email@example.com).
 Remember to credit the photographer, and include a link to the image.

 What makes a good photo:

 If you have any questions about edits made to your entries, feel free to email us at firstname.lastname@example.org.

 We're always looking for submissions from freelance writers and photographers.
 Check out our pitch guidelines.